zahradnik-io/youtube-scripts/Projects/Comenio/2021-03-39 - 5 tips to become a leader.md

-# 5 tips to become a good leader
+# 5 tips to become a leader

 ## Hook
 Our world needs good leaders badly.
 Do you want to build communities and help us thrive?
 How do you become a leader?
 Coming up!